 NAEP survey questionnaire responses provide additional information for understanding NAEP performance results.
 Although comparisons in students' performance are made based on student, teacher, and school characteristics and educational experiences, these results cannot be used to establish a cause-and-effect relationship between the characteristics or experiences and student achievement.
 NAEP is not designed to identify the causes of performance differences.
 Therefore, results must be interpreted with caution.
-There are many factors that may influence average student achievement, including local educational policies and practices, the quality of teachers, available resources, and the demographic characteristics of the student body.
+There are many factors that may influence average student achievement, including local educational policies and practices, the quality of teachers, and available resources.
 Such factors may change over time and vary among student groups.

 - Selection of constructs of interest.
 The selection of constructs of interest to be measured through the survey questionnaires was guided in part by the National Assessment Governing Board framework for collection and reporting of contextual information.
 In addition, NCES reviewed relevant literature on key contextual factors linked to student achievement in U.S. history to identify the types of survey questions and constructs needed to examine these factors in the NAEP assessment.

 - Question development.
 Survey questions were drafted, reviewed, and revised.
 Throughout the development process, the survey questions were reviewed by external advisory groups that included survey experts, subject-area experts, teachers, educational researchers, and statisticians.
-As noted above, some questions were drafted and revised with the intent of analyzing and reporting them individually; others were drafted and revised with the intent of combining them into indices measuring constructs of interest.
+Some questions were drafted and revised with the intent of analyzing and reporting them individually while others were drafted and revised with the intent of combining them into indices measuring constructs of interest.